 - Time your sprinklers to see how long it takes to properly wet the soil.

-- You’ll need to rent a machine
+- Rent a machine

-- You’ll need to determine whether conditions are favorable to aerate your lawn
+- Determine whether conditions are favorable

-All that said, when properly performed, under favorable conditions and at the appropriate time, core aeration will most assuredly benefit your lawn.
+When properly performed, under favorable conditions and at the appropriate time, core aeration will most assuredly benefit your lawn.

-Lawn Care Tip: Just the Right Amount of Thatch
+Keep The Right Amount of Thatch

 It’s a myth that thatch is bad.
 A thin layer of thatch is actually good as long as it is ½” or less.
 Too much thatch can keep your lawn too moist, and trap fungus and bacterial disease in this layer.
 When you have too much thatch, it’s time to core aerate.

 If you’re on the fence about maintaining your lawn yourself or working with a lawn care company to do it for you, take a look at what some of our satisfied customers have to say, and please give us a call.
 There’s no hard sell and no pressure.
 Just a free estimate and a promise that if you’re not 100% satisfied — we’ll make it right.
 It’s that simple.